 In solid state physics, a band gap, also called an energy gap or bandgap, is an energy range in a solid where no electron states can exist.
-In graphs of the electronic band structure of solids, the band gap generally refers to the energy difference (in electron volts) between the top of the valence band and the bottom of the conduction band in insulatorsand semiconductors.
+In graphs of the electronic band structure of solids, the band gap generally refers to the energy difference (in electron volts) between the top of the valence band and the bottom of the conduction band in insulators and semiconductors shown as figure below.
 This is equivalent to the energy required to free an outer shell electron from its orbit about the nucleus to become a mobile charge carrier, able to move freely within the solid material.
 So the band gap is a major factor determining the electrical conductivity of a solid.
-Substances with large band gaps are generally insulators, those with smaller band gaps are semiconductors, while conductors either have very small band gaps or none, because the valence and conduction bands overlap.SiC band-gap: 2.36eV(3C),3.23eV(4H) and 3.05eV(6H).
+Substances with large band gaps are generally insulators, those with smaller band gaps are semiconductors, while conductors either have very small band gaps or none, because the valence and conduction bands overlap.
+PAM-XIAMEN can supply single crystal wafers with direct or indirect band gap.

 There are two types of band gaps, direct and indirect due to the different transition methods:

 Schematic of Direct Band Gap and Indirect Band Gap

 Corresponding to the case where the bottom of the conduction band and the top of the valence band are at the same point in k-space.
 In this transition, the wave vector of the electron can be regarded as constant.
 This is a vertical transition, and we call this semiconductor a direct bandgap semiconductor.
 Among all semiconductors, the GaAs, InP, InSb, etc are direct band gap semiconductors.

 Important properties of direct bandgap semiconductors: When the electrons in the valence band transition to the conduction band, the wave vector of the electrons remain unchanged, this is a vertical transition on the energy band diagram.
 This means that the momentum of the electron can remain unchanged during the transition process, satisfying the law of conservation of momentum.